Manny42142134/Scientific-Calculator-/README.md

 <h2>Acknowledgments</h2>
-Below is a series of tutorials that guide you through a series of videos on how to code the calculator https://youtu.be/BSfbjrqIw20?si=ZCn1H9_0-QaLh0Zm
+First I would like to think the codemy youtube for giving me an idea of how I should code the other functions. https://youtu.be/BSfbjrqIw20?si=ZCn1H9_0-QaLh0Zm